 When you look at the key areas of child development, you have numeracy, literacy, social skills and the ability for creativity and self-expression.
 Developing creativity in young minds is central to their self-confidence, self-esteem and much more besides, but what if you’re struggling to think of ways to provide it to allow your child or children you’re teaching to enjoy the benefits?

 While investing in art materials is a good start, getting it right involves more effort and forethought than that.
 So if you’re looking for inspiration, we now look into a few ways to get there.
-You won’t be an expert in creativity-led parenting by reading to the end, but you will have a better idea about how to get started.
+By reading this blog or investing in a short course, you will better know how to get started.

 Offering Examples to Spark Inspiration